-There are even universal handles that will fit most any toilet, no matter what type of toilet tank lever you currently have.
+There are also universal handles that will fit almost any toilet, no matter what type of toilet tank lever you currently have.
 With universal toilet handles, there are sometimes adjustments that have to be done to the handle to make them fit.

 Another way to get the type of handle you need is to get one from the manufacturer of the toilet you bought.
 They should even have some finish options for you.
 Just give them the model number of toilet you have and they can give you some choices.